Daffodil LogoSt Mary's Church, Dymock

 Archdeaconry

-Gloucester Diocese has two, headed by the Archdeacon of Gloucester (The Venerable Geoffrey Sidaway) and the Archdeacon of Cheltenham (The Venerable Robert Springett).
-Deaneries are allocated to one or other archdeaconry according to their geographic location.
-The Archdeacon has powers delegated by the Diocesan Bishop to provide oversight of the parishes, to ensure they are adhering to the various church regulations and properly maintaining their buildings, worship and pastoral care.
-The archdeacon also acts as ‘personnel manager’ for the priests in their Archdeaconry.
+The Archdeacon has powers delegated by the Diocesan Bishop to provide oversight of the parishes, to ensure the parishes are adhering to the various church regulations and that they are properly maintaining their buildings, worship and care of the people in their area.
+The Archdeacon also acts as ‘personnel manager’ for the priests in their Archdeaconry.
 (Return to Top)

 Deanery